 I remember like it was yesterday - 7 years ago my former colleague Adrian showed me for the first time "advanced" settings in Eloqua platform.
-I've been working for some time on daily marketing tasks, but understanding properly what I am doing here took me a while and I discovered, for me that time a brand new vocabulary like auto synchs, API external calls and internal events.
+I have never seen anything as advanced as this that time.
+I discovered, for me that time a brand new vocabulary like auto synchs, API external calls and internal events.

 Many years later - I consider myself to be pretty competent with Eloqua's integration studio.
 Application's module that embarrassingly looks like from the early 90s.
 You need dozen of clicks and many new dialogue windows to be opened to perform almost any basic operation.